eddiecmurray/blog/_posts/2019-12-09-great_ideas_to_write_for_an_authentic_audience.md

 > 3. **Blogs** are still highly accessible.
 I’m told that all the cool kids hang out on Medium now.
 I’m trying, too.
 Teacher Ashley Bayles explains why this matters [here.](https://medium.com/synapse/why-i-want-my-students-to-write-on-medium-110ce0fc5a1d)

 Blogs are a great way to have students document their learning.
 [Edublogs](https://edublogs.org/) is a great tool that provides features to sort by tags, author, and categories.
-On the class blog we use tags for topics (ie digital citizenship, bias, propanda, digital well being, etc) and the categories to sort classes / school years.
+On the class blog we use tags for topics (ie digital citizenship, bias, propaganda, digital well being, etc) and the categories to sort classes / school years.

 > 8. **Memes** are funny, and that’s why they go viral.
 Kids love making and sharing them, too.
 [Sharon Serano shares good ideas and perspective here.](https://www.iste.org/explore/In-the-classroom/5-ways-to-use-memes-with-students) Mashable offers [six tools here.](https://mashable.com/2013/09/25/making-memes/)

 [Adobe Spark](https://spark.adobe.com/)'s graphic tool is an easy way to create memes with images and texts.
-Memes can be incorproated into blog posts as well.
+Memes can be incorporated into blog posts as well.

 > 18. **Comics and Cartoons** can be used to express information, arguments, and stories.
 And there are a bunch of digital tools that enable digital (and beautiful) design and social sharing.
 [Here are a bunch of tools and apps.](https://www.techlearning.com/tl-advisor-blog/11-comic-creation-web-tools-and-apps)